Definitions with Annotations

 class MyComponent(val myDependency : MyDependency)

-Koin Annotations keep the same semantic as the Koin DSL.
+Koin Annotations keep the same semantics as the Koin DSL.
 You can declare your components with the following definitions:

 @Single